Holonomic quantum control with continuous variable systems

+\sec{Photon loss errors}We have determined that the above gates can be made compatible with a (photon number) parity-based scheme protecting against photon loss \cite{Leghtas2013b,cats}.
+In such a scheme, one encodes quantum information in a logical space spanned by even parity states (e.g. $\lket{\a_{\n}}+\lket{-\a_{\n}}$ with $\nu=0,1,\cdots,d-1$, generalizing Sec.
+II.D.3 of \cite{terhal2015}).
+Photon loss events can be detected by quantum non-demolition measurements of the parity operator $(-1)^{\ph}$.
+In the case of fixed-parity cat-codes, errors due to photon loss events can be corrected immediately \cite{Leghtas2013b} or tracked in parallel with the computation \cite{cats}.
+By doubling the size $d$ of the DFS of Lindbladian (\ref{eq:main}) to accomodate both even and odd parity logical spaces, we have determined a set of holonomic gates which are parity conserving and are universal on each parity subspace \footnotemark[1].
+This allows for parity detection to be performed before/after HQC.

-\sec{Implementation \& conclusion}We show how to achieve universal quantum computation on an arbitrary configuration of $d$ well-separated coherent states $|\a_{\n}(0)\ket$ by adiabatic closed-loop variation of $\a_{\n}(t)$.
-The states $|\a_{\n}(0)\ket$ span the decoherence-free subspace of a bosonic single-mode Lindblad master equation (LME) with jump operator $F=\sqrt{\k}\prod_{\n=0}^{d-1}(\aa-\a_{\n})$ (\ref{eq:main}).
-One can obtain the desired jump operator from a nonlinearly coupled two-mode ($\aa,\bb$) system in which the $\bb$ mode acts as an effective thermal reservoir for the $\aa$ mode.
-If one assumes a coupling of the form $\aa\bb^{\dg}+H.c.$ and no thermal fluctuations in $\bb$, one will obtain (in the Born-Markov approximation) an LME with jump operator $\aa$.
-Therefore, a generalization of the coupling to $F\bb^{\dg}+H.c.$ will result in the desired LME (\ref{eq:main}).
-Since $F$ is a $d$th order polynomial in $\aa$, terms of the form $g_{j}\aa^{j}\bb^{\dg}$ (with coupling strength $g_{j}$ and $j=0,1,...,d$) need to be engineered.
-Such terms can be obtained by driving an atom in a harmonic trap with multiple lasers \cite{poyatos1996}.
-The needed terms can also be generated from the coupling between a Josephson junction and a microwave cavity and magnified with respect to non-needed terms by cavity drives \cite{cats, leghtas2014}.
-Our proposal thus provides a new approach to achieve holonomic quantum computation in both new as well as established systems with engineered dissipation.
+\sec{Implementation \& conclusion}We show how to achieve universal computation of an arbitrary configuration of multi-mode well-separated coherent states $|\a_{\n}\ket$ by adiabatic closed-loop variation of $\a_{\n}(t)$.
+We construct Lindbladians which admit a decoherence-free subspace consisting of such states and whose jump operators consist of lowering operators of the modes.
+One can obtain the desired jump operators by nonlinearly coupling the multi-mode system to auxiliary modes ($\cc,\hat{d},\cdots$), which act as effective thermal reservoirs for the active modes.
+For the case of one active mode $\aa$, if one assumes a coupling of the form $\aa\cc^{\dg}+H.c.$ and no thermal fluctuations in $\cc$, one will obtain (in the Born-Markov approximation) a Lindbladian with jump operator $\aa$.
+Therefore, a generalization of the coupling to $F\cc^{\dg}+H.c.$ will result in the desired single-mode Lindbladian (\ref{eq:main}) with jump operator $F$.
+Since $F$ are polynomials in the lowering operators of the active modes, quartic and higher mode interactions need to be engineered.
+Such terms can be obtained by driving an atom in a harmonic trap with multiple lasers \cite{poyatos1996} or by coupling between a Josephson junction and a microwave cavity \cite{cats, leghtas2014}.
+We thus describe arguably the first approach to achieve holonomic quantum control of realistic continuous variable systems.